CCGenetics/guidelines-genetic-diversity-indicators/docs/7_Glossary/Glossary.md

 ## Species' biology

 ### Population
 In general, a population is a genetically distinct group of individuals capable of interbreeding.
 However, this definition can vary depending on the species.
-See ‘What is a population’ under ‘Theoretical background’ for detailed discussion of what a population is and how to define a population for assessments of genetic diversity indicators.
+See [‘What is a population’](https://github.com/AliciaMstt/guidelines-genetic-diversity-indicators/blob/main/docs/2_Theoretical_background/What-is-a-population.md#what-is-a-population) for detailed discussion of what a population is and how to define a population for assessments of genetic diversity indicators.

 ### Closely related species
 Closely related species, for the purpose of calculating genetic indicators, are those species who share a more recent common ancestor, compared to other species.
 I.e. that have evolved from a more recent common ancestor.
 For example, species in the same genus or sub-genus.
 Such species will be more genetically similar to each other than other, less related species and may share life history similarities.